 Black Friday 2020 gaming headset deals: the best early deals

-There’s just two weeks to go until this year’s Black Friday extravaganza, but if you’re looking to get a good Black Friday gaming headset deal early, you’re in luck.
-Several retailers have already started their Black Friday celebrations this year, so if you’re looking to grab a gaming headset on the cheap before the big rush on November 27th, then you’re in the right place, as I’ve gathered all the best deals right here below.
-Naturally, we’re likely to see the greatest number of Black Friday gaming headset deals closer to November 27th, but we’ve already seen some good discounts on some of our top gaming headset recommendations, with no doubt more to come.
+Despite there being one week to go until this year’s Black Friday extravaganza, Amazon have kicked off their Black Friday deals in earnest today, adding loads of brand new Black Friday gaming headset deals to their bag o’ discounts.
+It’s not just Amazon who have started their Black Friday celebrations early this year, though, so if you’re looking to grab a gaming headset on the cheap before the big rush on November 27th, you’re in the right place, as I’ve gathered all the best deals on today’s best gaming headsets right here.

 To help make things nice and easy, I’ve separated out our Black Friday headset deals into wired and wireless headset deals, which will hopefully make it a little easier for you to find what you want as quickly as possible.
 Just click the links off to the side and you’ll be whisked down to the appropriate part of the page.